zhongerting/WarpX2511-xjtu/Docs/source/install/hpc/lxplus.rst

 Installation
 ------------
-Only very little software is pre-installed on LXPLUS so we show how to install from scratch all the dependencies using `Spack <https://spack.io>`__.

 For size reasons it is not advisable to install WarpX in the ``$HOME`` directory, while it should be installed in the "work directory".
 For this purpose we set an environment variable with the path to the "work directory"

 .. code-block:: bash